nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 102

-### Description
+### PossibleParents

 The server send us a list of max 10 possible distributed parents to connect to.
-Messages of this type are sent to us at regular intervals, until we tell the server we don't need more possible parents with a HaveNoParent message.
+Messages of this type are sent to us at regular intervals, until we tell the server we don't need more possible parents with a [HaveNoParent](#server-code-71) message.

 The received list always contains users whose upload speed is higher than our own.
 If we have the highest upload speed on the server, we become a branch root, and start receiving [SearchRequest](#server-code-93) messages directly from the server.

-### Function Names

-  - Nicotine+: PossibleParents

-### Data Order
+#### Data Order

   - Send
       - *No Message*